- A Question of Frequency

 Everyone else has a lot more preparation work to do!

 A paper tracker can easily be created the same way for Kanban as for Scrum.
 Every digital tracker I have used had a storyboard feature that would work for Kanban, and bug-tracking tools are essentially Kanban tools, although they may use lists instead of card-like interfaces.
+A board on a wall using notecards and masking tape might look like this:

 Kanban teams often have more states in their trackers, because these encompass the handoffs covered by tasks in a Scrum story.
 In fact, I recommend you think of the states as tasks.
 A team producing rapid-turnaround deliverables to customers, for example, might use: